andrewparmar/project-movie-trailer-website/README.md

 	- Save entertainment_center.py and Run in IDE or on CLI via `python entertainment_center.py`
 3. A browser should open and display your movie listings as a grid of movie posters.
 4. Click on a movie poster to view the trailer.
-5. Turn up the volume and Enjoy!
+5. Turn up the volume and Enjoy! :movie_camera:

 How do I change how the website looks?